prince3339/bkash-webhook-validator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It's a tiny package which under the hood uses other node packages to validate BKASH subscription API signature validation.
+It's a tiny package which under the hood uses other node packages to validate BKASH subscription API webhook signature validation.

 Here's why:
-* Validating Bkash subscription API data signature in nodejs is not straight forward as in Python or other languages
+* Validating Bkash subscription API webhook data signature in nodejs is not straight forward as in Python or other languages
 * This package helps to minimise the complexity to resolve Bkash signature validation for NodeJs Applications

 <p align="right">(<a href="#readme-top">back to top</a>)</p>